How to pronounce The wild west was wide and well known. in American English

 Small tricks that turn a textbook sentence into how an American actually says it.

-Silent T/D Across Words between "wild" & "west"The /t/ or /d/ at the end is dropped — surrounding consonants flow directly.
+Silent T/D Across Words between "wild" & "west"The "d" at the end of "wild" is dropped before the consonant starting "west" — the surrounding consonants flow directly together — common in flowing natural speech; in careful or formal speech, the sound is often kept.

 ɾ